q5sys/5minutedesktop/README.md

 5minutedesktop
 ==========

-Script to install a working FreeBSD desktop (web-browser,office applications) in 5 minutes.
+Script to install a working PCBSD desktop in a bit longer than 5 minutes.

+Note: This is a work in progress and doesn't work right now...
+SO DONT USE IT!!!

 Contents
 ---------------------------------